Skip to main content

 It might be hard to claim you drove 100,000 km in one year as that is far above the national average, which is closer to the 15,000 to 20,000 km range.
 You may be asked to prove how many kilometres you drove, so keeping records of your mileage at the beginning and end of the year will help support any claims made.

 Also, remember that if you claim motor vehicle expenses on your tax return, you must keep receipts for all expenses.
-The CRA can ask you to prove that you incurred that expense for up to seven years.
+The CRA can ask you to prove that you incurred that expense for up to six years.

 The bottom line